coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-config-map-and-secrets.rst

 Generate configuration
 ~~~~~~~~~~~~~~~~~~~~~~
 After populating the ``k8s/scripts/vars`` file, we need to generate
-all the configuration required for the BigchainDB node, for that purpose
+all the configuration required for the corechaindb node, for that purpose
 we need to execute ``k8s/scripts/generate_configs.sh`` script.

 .. code::